What are calories and how they effect your fitness and weight loss plans are described.

 Coconut Apricot Bliss Balls

-These Coconut Apricot Bliss Balls are healthy, nutrient-dense, and a great alternative to store-bought energy bars.
+These Coconut Apricot Bliss Balls are a healthy, nutrient-dense snack, and a great alternative to store-bought energy bars.
 There are no hidden sugars or preservatives and perfect to carry in your pack, or in the cupboard for when you need clean, energy-rich fuel for your body and brain.
 You can also double the recipe, as these freeze and thaw beautifully, and are easily prepared over the weekend to last you the entire week ahead.

 Nutritional Powerhouse: Coconut contains large amounts of medium chain fatty acids (MCFAs), a type of saturated fat that’s very easy for the human body to digest.
 The MCFAs found in coconut meat also contain antimicrobial properties, helping support the good bacteria in the gut microbiome.